These Pumpkin Chocolate Chip Protein Muffins are made in a blender and are high protein & low carb, gluten free, and less than 120 calories.

 - Preheat oven to 350 degrees Fahrenheit.

-- Add the oats to a food processor or blender and process until a flour forms (about 10 seconds).
+- Add the oats to a Vitamix, blender, or food processor and process until a flour forms (about 10 seconds).

 - Stir in the chocolate chips.